 The city’s dining scene is quite something else: whether you want to sample an anticucho from a street food stand, dive into a delicate dish of traditional ceviche or go all out on a ten-course tasting menu showcasing the remarkable variety of Andean cuisine, there are options for all tastes and budgets.

 Every time I visit, I try and eat my body weight in ceviche.
 Trust me: you want this too.

 29. Visit ancient cities and witches around Trujillo

-In the dusty north west of Peru lies the ruined city of Chan Chan, formerly the largest adobe brick complex in the world.
-Once panelled with gold and brightly painted with patterns reflecting the Chimú people’s relationship with the ocean, Chan Chan is a remarkable architectural site that dates back to around 850 AD.
+In the dusty northwest of Peru lies the ruined city of Chan Chan, formerly the largest adobe brick complex in the world.
+Once paneled with gold and brightly painted with patterns reflecting the Chimú people’s relationship with the ocean, Chan Chan is a remarkable architectural site that dates back to around 850 AD.

 30. Seek giants and jaguars in the Pantanal

 Few tourists venture to the sweltering territory of Paraguay, but those who do are rewarded in spades.
 To see this country at its best, make a beeline for the Pantanal, the remarkably biodiverse stretch of soupy rivers and wetlands that boasts the highest concentration of wildlife in South America.

 Remote and challenging to reach, it’s the perfect place to spot jaguars, giant anteaters, giant armadillos, and giant otters, as well as a wealth of other wild creatures.